BGI-IORI/nCoV_Meta/README.md

 # nCoV_Finder

 ## Introduction
 nCoV Finder is a pipeline for HCoV-19 genome analyzing.
-The pipeline could  efficiently classify CoV like reads from Massively Parallel Sequencing (MPS) data with Kraken, and get the virus genome with SPAdes and Pilon.
+The pipeline could  efficiently classify CoV-like reads from Massively Parallel Sequencing (MPS) data with Kraken, and get the virus genome with SPAdes and Pilon.

 ![Image](https://github.com/BGI-IORI/nCoV/blob/master/Image.png)